A Second-Quantized Kolmogorov-Chentsov Theorem via the Operator Product Expansion: Introduction

 Our theorem shows how such an OPE, {\em with precise bounds on the remainder}, allows one to establish convergence in $L^p$ and almost surely for suitably renormalized products as in (\ref{WickSquare}).
 We do this in a vast setting which can handle Gaussian and non-Gaussian measures, massive and massless fields, anomalous scaling dimensions, logarithmic corrections, finite degeneracy in the dimension spectrum, as well as lack of translation invariance.
 Much notation and machinery needs to be introduced before stating our theorem precisely in \S\ref{resultssec}.
 This is provided in the following sections.
+The general introduction will then resume in \S\ref{introcontd} which includes a discussion of related work.